Air India starts restoring salaries in a phased manner

 Air India starts restoring salaries in a phased manner2 min read .
-Updated: 15 Apr 2022, 02:52 PM IST
+15 Apr 2022

 - Many airlines including Air India have resorted to cost cutting measures as multiple coronavirus waves in the last two years halted travel